!Important Message from Better Health Chiropractic regarding COVID-19 (Novel Coronavirus) - Read More

 Whether your pain originates from an injury, usage habits, arthritis, or something else that life has brought, healing is attainable.
 Chiropractic care for neck and shoulder pain can rapidly bring balance and alignment to the body, reducing the need for nerves to send their alerts that something is not right.
 Treatment plans often include a comprehensive approach to further increase the benefits of restorative care.

-Physicians at Better Health Chiropractic are ready to help you solve and alleviate shoulder pain.
+Our chiropractors at Better Health Chiropractic & Physical Rehab are ready to help you solve and alleviate shoulder pain.
 Comprehensive care is available and may include physical rehabilitation therapies, chiropractic adjustment, and massage therapy.
 If pain has been present for any length of time, wait no longer to get the healing that your body needs.

 If your injury is new, the sooner care begins, the more efficiency you may experience with your process of healing.
 If you are uncertain of the origin of your pain, we can work with you to determine a diagnosis and create a care plan just for you.
 You do not have to understand your pain in advance for us to help you recover from it.
 Chiropractic for shoulder pain is designed to discover the source of discomfort and effectively treat any underlying causes.